SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Protocols.rst

 The ``asList()`` method takes
-the textual representation of each element in the collection and concatenates them into a comma-delimited list.
+the textual representation of each element in the collection and concatenates them into a comma-separated list.

 Consider the ``Hamster`` structure from before, which conforms to the ``TextRepresentable`` protocol,